-Many schools hold a club fair at the beginning of the school year.
-Decide which clubs you’d like to join, then find out how you can get involved with those organizations.
-In your freshman and sophomore years, clubs can be used to explore different fields of interest.
-As a junior and senior it’s more important to begin to narrow the funnel and identify one or two extracurriculars on which to focus.
-When you find a club that you are super interested in, find ways to make an impact for the group.
-Leadership positions are great, but having a positive impact and collaborating with other club members for a common goal is just as important.
+Many schools hold a club/activity fair at the beginning of the school year.
+Decide which clubs/activities you’d like to join, and get involved with those organizations.
+In your freshman and sophomore years, clubs can be used to explore different interests.
+As a junior or senior, it’s important to narrow the funnel down a bit, identifying just one or two extracurriculars on which to focus.
+Once you find a club/activity that you really enjoy, find ways to make an impact.
+Leadership positions are great, but being active and collaborating with other club members for a common goal can have impact as well.

 2. Meet Your Teachers

-It only takes a few minutes to introduce yourself to your teachers, whether that is through meeting them before or after class or during office hours.
-This is an essential first step so that the teacher will know your name and face.
-It will make it easier for you in the future, when you may need their help or a letter of recommendation.
-Teachers are happy to help you any way they can.
-If you need help, make sure to ask for it.
+It only takes a few minutes to introduce yourself to your teachers, whether it’s through meeting them before/after class or during office hours.
+This is an essential first step to having the teacher know your name and face.
+Establishing even a basic rapport with your teach can not only make class easier, it will also help you down the road when you need their help or a letter of recommendation.
+Remember that teachers want to connect and to help: if you need help, make sure to ask for it.

 3. Create a Fitness Plan